 - Functional Requirements for Automated and Autonomous Vehicles (FRAV).
 The Informal Working Group develops functional (performance) requirements for automated/autonomous vehicles, in particular, the combination of the different functions for driving: longitudinal control (acceleration, braking and road speed), lateral control (lane discipline), environment monitoring (headway, side, rear), minimum risk maneuver, transition demand, HMI (internal and external) and driver monitoring.
 This work item should also cover the requirements for Functional Safety.
 Also, should do this in line with the following principles/elements a.
 System safety, b.
 Failsafe Response, c.
 HMI / Operator information d.
 OEDR (Functional Requirements) described in document ECE/TRAN/WP29/2019/34.

-- Informal Group DETA.
+- Database for the Exchange of Type Approval (DETA).
 The Informal Working Group develops the possibility of a database for the exchange of Type approvals (DETA) between the contracting parties of the 1958 agreement and the UNECE secretariat based on the decision made by WP.29 in the 142nd session, develops and situates a database-server based on the feasibility study (WP.29-139-08) and the experience of the data exchange in the EU (European-Type-Approval-Exchange-System, ETAES) and other experiences of the contracting parties.
 Finally, fosters world-wide participation in its activities by encouraging co-operation and collaboration.

-- Informal Group IWVTA.
+- International Vehicle Type Approva system (IWVTA).
 The objective of the informal group is to assist the World Forum for the Harmonization of Vehicle Regulations (WP.29) in considering actions on the future direction for the harmonization of vehicle regulations under the 1958 Agreement.
 This future direction should aim at fostering the participation of more countries and regional economic integration organizations in the activities of the World Forum and to increase the number of Contracting Parties to the Agreement, by improving its functioning and reliability, and thus ensuring that it remains the key international framework for the harmonization of technical regulations in the automotive sector.

-- Informal Group Enforcement EWG.
+- Enforcement Working Group (EWG).
 Auto industry consists of global manufacturers and suppliers.
 Normally, safety problems in vehicles or equipment have ramifications across national boundaries, for this reason national governments have a wide range of enforcement programs: type approval compliance; self‐certification and compliance testing; defects investigations, etc. Cooperation between vehicle safety agencies has until now been limited and bilateral.
 This Working group was created to foster communication between countries.